Dr-Matthew-Bennett/dotfiles/README.md

 ```

 ### Ultisnips
-I use [Ultisnips](https://github.com/SirVer/ultisnips) in my .vimrc, which
+I use [Ultisnips](https://github.com/SirVer/ultisnips) in Vim, which stores the
-stores the snippets in ~/.vim/ultisnips
+snippets in ~/.vim/ultisnips

 In order to keep my .snippets files synched across machines, I keep my ultisnip
 directory in the ~/linux_config_files and create a symbolic link to it from